-Pedestrian, struck, killed on Airline Highway early Monday morning
+Pedestrian struck, killed on Airline Highway early Monday morning

 Latest Weather Blog

-Pedestrian, struck, killed on Airline Highway early Monday morning
+Pedestrian struck, killed on Airline Highway early Monday morning

 BATON ROUGE - A pedestrian was struck and killed on Airline Highway early Monday morning.

 Emergency officials said the crash happened around 2:15 a.m.
 Monday at the intersection of Airline Highway and McClelland Drive.
-The coroner was called to the scene.
+The coroner identified the victim as 52-year-old Marquise Hebert.

+The Baton Rouge Police Department said, for unknown reasons, Hebert walked into the road, was hit by a car and killed.

 Trending News